tobiayinmiro23/tom_backend/README.md

 bcryptjs for generating hash for password and cors for resource sharing, it is hosted on render with the free platform which makes the server sleep if there's inactivity, as such the speed can be a bit slow
-# GsTechHub Website 2.0
+# tom_backend

-A modern, full-stack website for GsTechHub built with Next.js, Prisma, and PostgreSQL.
+THe back end for tom (an image gallery website) built with express, supabase and PostgreSQL.

 ## 🚀 Features